 Negative feedback is the best place to start working to make your organization or team even better.
 Some people just never complain, they won’t say what bothers them, even if something really does.
 A customer complaint, expressed to you or not, is an opportunity for a competitor to take your customer.
 A client who is bothered by something you do or don’t do, will leave the door open for someone else to try and meet their wants and needs.

 Be open to the complaints, the negative feedback, the upset people.
 Show them you care, ask them to be involved in the process of making things better.
 Get ideas from them on what would make their experience perfect.
 Then get to work on making it happen.
 You’ll make yourself better, your team better, your product, good, or service better.
 And in the process, create loyal, committed, passionate customers who believe in your cause because they know you truly care about them, not just their wallets.
+You will find more info at aboriginalbluemountains which will help a lot.

 Right or wrong, you benefit from each customer.